vodor/hiring-engineers/answers.md

 ## Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!
 Is there anything creative you would use Datadog for?

+Monitoring data is always interesting whatever you hook it up with.
+I would love to monitor my bee hive's internal and external temperature and the noise they make during the day with a microcontroller and see graphs and correlation if any between the collected data.
+Datadog would be an overkill for such a project.
+Unless I buy more hives.
+A lot more hives.